molily/molily.de/_posts/2017-11-25-robust-javascript.md

 We can avoid such careless use of APIs by using *feature detection*.
 In particular, we need to check for the names we intent to use.

 Writing good feature checks requires thorough knowledge of the API being used.
-We’ll go into details later in its own chapter (see below).
+We’ll go into details later [in its own chapter](#feature-detection).
 Here’s how we can guard the API uses above:

 ```js
 if (typeof JSON === 'object' && typeof JSON.parse === 'function') {